Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Introduction

 \section{Introduction}

 Linear inverse problems, a common task across many scientific fields, refer to the recovery of an unknown signal from its noisy, degraded measurements.
-Traditionally, supervised methods address this problem by learning direct mappings from observations to clean signals for a specific degradation model, using large paired datasets \cite{dong2015image, zhang2016colorful, saharia2022palette}.
-However, real-world applications often involve more varied scenarios, requiring general frameworks beyond task-specific training.
-Building on this need, recent advances in diffusion models have proposed zero-shot posterior sampling methods applicable across different degradation settings without retraining.
+Traditionally, for a given degradation model, one can learn a direct mapping from observations to clean signals using large paired datasets \cite{dong2015image, zhang2016colorful, saharia2022palette}.
+However, real-world applications, such as medical imaging, computational photography, and audio processing, often require more adaptable approaches for handling a potentially wide range of degradations \cite{hershey2016deep, weiss2019pilot, yaman2021zero, zhang2021plug, chen2022zero}.
+Recently, diffusion-based zero-shot posterior samplers have been proposed to bridge this gap, avoiding task-specific training \cite{daras2024survey}.

-In this unsupervised setting, sampling is guided by a pretrained diffusion model learned on the clean signal manifold, with methods differing in how observations are incorporated during inference.
+In this unsupervised setting, sampling is based on a pretrained diffusion model learned on the clean signal manifold, with different strategies for incorporating observations during inference.
 One perspective steers the synthesis process by explicitly projecting intermediate samples onto geometric constraints induced by the measurements \cite{choi2021ilvr, wang2022zero, kawar2022denoising, zhu2023denoising}.
-Another common approach adopts a Bayesian formulation, where posterior estimation includes a likelihood term \cite{bansal2023universal, xu2024provably, chung2022diffusion, song2023pseudoinverse}.
-The likelihood is method dependent, reflects the degradation model, and guides the denoising process toward consistency with the measurements.
-Throughout this work, we adopt a unified prior-likelihood terminology \cite{daras2024survey}.
+Another common approach adopts a Bayesian formulation, where posterior estimation involves a likelihood component \cite{bansal2023universal, xu2024provably, chung2022diffusion, song2023pseudoinverse, moufad2024variational}.
+This guidance term is method-dependent and reflects the underlying degradation model, directing the denoising process toward consistency with the measurements.\footnote{Throughout this work, we adopt a unified prior-likelihood terminology \cite{daras2024survey}}

-Despite the remarkable success of this methods, A fundamental question is how to determine the relative weight between both forces, the likelihood and the prior information.
-One possible option is using small guidance step sizes, allowing sampling to be gradually influenced by the observations \cite{chung2022diffusion, yu2023freedom, bansal2023universal}.
-However, this typically requires many diffusion steps and slows inference \cite{yang2024guidance, zhang2025improving}.
-Alternatively, using large guidance weights can lead to unstable or unpredictable behavior \cite{he2023manifold}.
+Alongside their remarkable success, a fundamental question within these methods is how to determine the relative weight between both forces, the likelihood and the prior information.
+One strategy is using small guidance step sizes, allowing samples to be gradually influenced by the observations \cite{chung2022diffusion, yu2023freedom, bansal2023universal}.
+However, this typically requires a large number of diffusion steps, slows inference and may result in poor measurement consistency \cite{yang2024guidance, zhang2025improving}.
+Alternatively, large guidance weights can induce unstable or unpredictable behavior, potentially driving samples away from the posterior \cite{he2023manifold}.